jhamPac/haskell-book/README.md

 # Haskell programming from first principles

-My attempt to the solutions and excercies in this book.
+My attempt to the solutions and exercises in this book.

 Book available at: [Haskell Book]("https://haskellbook.com")